How to make Moroccan Mint Tea: recipe, serving and culture

 How to make Moroccan Mint Tea step-by-step

-Measure green tea leaves into a tea sieve, or tea ball.
-Put the mint twigs into the teapot, and leave a few twigs for each serving glass.
-Spoon the sugar on the mint leaves in the teapot.
-Fill with water and let it simmer but not heavily boil.
+Measure green tea leaves into a tea sieve or an infuser and put aside.
+Put the mint sprigs into the teapot, leaving a few sprigs for each serving glass.
+Spoon the sugar over the fresh mint leaves.

 Serving